bdevans/BioNet/README.md

 Training and testing the model
 ------------------------------

 The main script to handle training and testing is `model.py` in the project's root directory.
+This script is called to both train and test the models.
+If saved weights files are found in the `models` directory, training will be skipped (unless the `clean` flag is passed) and the code will proceed to testing.

 ### Arguments and usage